fictionco/fiction/@apps/docs/src/docs/introduction/index.md

 # Introduction

 ## [What is Factor?](#what-is-factor)
-> Factor is a web application operating system (webOS) used to create server rendered Javascript apps.
-It is built on top of NodeJS and VueJS and designed from the ground up for extension and content management.
+> Factor is a Javascript web application system that worries about best practices so you don't have to...<br><br>It is built on top of amazing open source tools like Node, Vue, MongoDB/Mongoose and it also built from the ground up for extension with themes and plugins.<br><br>Factor's unique focus is on tools for eCommerce and content management.

 **Why Factor?** &mdash;

-Most developers primary goal is to ship production apps.
-However, today the JS world has many pitfalls that lead to painful rewrites, complications or lock-in; and this inevitably results in delays, wasted time and money.
+Most developers goal is to ship production apps.
+But today, most developers spend their time doing painful rewrites, dealing with unforeseen complications and getting stuck with vendor lock-in.
+All this inevitably results in delays, wasted money and ultimately failure.

 We faced this problem, and worked years to create a decent app architecture to avoid these problems.
 After many writes and rewrites this is what resulted in Factor.

-We believe that many modern devs are facing similar issues and so we've open-sourced it in the hopes that it may be useful to you.
+It seems that many modern devs are facing similar issues and so we've open-sourced it in the hopes that it may be useful to you.

 Use Factor if you want to:
 - Avoid writing code that has been written countless times already
-- Minimize lock-in with services
+- Minimize vendor lock-in
-- Give your apps a rich CMS architecture to support common tasks
+- Give your apps a rich CMS and eCommerce architecture
 - Use best practices